-You are eligible for Botox injections if you are a medical professional, such as a doctor or nurse.
-However, beauticians are not allowed to inject Botox, because it is not within their scope of practice.
-Most patients want their injectable treatments to leave them healthy, revitalized and rested, but still natural and age-appropriate.
-Amber's role as a business owner and as a doctor provides a wealth of knowledge to novice injectors.
+Majewski, are the safest and smartest choice for facial injections due to their extensive education, training and experience.
+Beauticians are not allowed to inject Botox, as it is not within their scope of practice.
+Most patients want their injectable treatments to leave them looking healthy, revitalized and rested, but still natural and age-appropriate.
+Amber's role as a business owner and doctor provides a wealth of knowledge to novice injectors.

 He has years of experience in injectables and an artistic eye to achieve the most aesthetic results.
-I spend for you) in an attempt to achieve a result that simply cannot be achieved with injectables alone.
-Majewski has been performing facial injections for more than 17 years, has been named Best Plastic Surgeon by readers of Jonesboro Occasions magazine for 6 consecutive years.
-Many patients don't realize that facial injections are not one-size-fits-all, but rather need to be tailored to their goals, their specific facial anatomy and physiology, their medical history, their unique aging process, and other factors that can dramatically affect their results.
+You are eligible for Botox injections if you are a medical professional, such as a doctor or nurse.
+Majewski has been performing facial injections for more than 17 years and has been named Best Plastic Surgeon by readers of Jonesboro Occasions magazine for 6 consecutive years.
+He understands that facial injections are not one-size-fits-all and need to be tailored to each patient's goals, facial anatomy and physiology, medical history, unique aging process, and other factors that can affect their results.